10 important Labrador training tips

 - Where is his tail?
 If your Lab’s tail is high in the air and wagging.
 He is happy.
 If it is between his legs, he is submissive or not enjoying the work he is doing.

 - Where are his ears?
-Labs have floppy ears, but they still move them.
+Labs have floppy ears, but they still move .
 If your dog’s ears are forward and out away from his or her head, your dog is happy and attentive.
-But if they are back and flattened against his head, he is not enjoying him or herself.
+But if they are back and flattened against his head, he is not enjoying himself.

 - Where is he looking?
-Is he looking directly at you?
+Is your dog looking directly at you?
 Or, is he distracted by something?
 Good eye contact makes training easier.

 - Watch his mouth.
 Is his tongue flicking in and out or is he licking a lot?
-Licking can be a sign of stress or indicate he is confused.
+Tongue flicking or licking can be a sign of stress or indicate that your dog is confused.

 Not only will being able to read your dog help you with training, it will also help when you and your retriever are around other dogs.
 You will be able to recognize their body language and be able to read their intentions.
 This can reduce stress and possible dangerous situations for everyone involved.

-Retriever training tip #2: Make sure your dog knows what you are asking him to do.
+Retriever training tip #2: Make sure your dog understands what you are asking him to do.

-As your dog’s trainer, it is your job to teach each command and make sure that they understand exactly what you mean and what is expected.
+As your dog’s trainer, it is your job to teach your dog each command and make sure that he understands exactly what is expected.
 If your dog is not responding as you expect on a command you are certain he or she knows, take a moment to consider that there may be other factors that are getting in the way.

-If you have ever been angry at your dog but talked sweet to them to get them to come to you?
 This is an example of sending your dog a mixed message.
 Your voice sounds happy and upbeat, but your body language clearly shows anger.
-When you do this your dog has to try to decipher what you are trying to say, and they can get confused by the mixed messages.
+When you do this, your dog has to try to decipher what you are trying to say, and they can get confused by the mixed messages.
 Be careful about sending mixed messages which can hamper the communication and learning.

-Continually ask yourself, “Does my dog know exactly what I want him to do?”
-This will help you be more aware of them, as well as simplify and expedite your training.
+Constantly ask yourself, “Does my dog know what I want him to do?”
+This will help you be more aware.
+Then you can simplify your training.

 Location, location, location

 Dogs are place orientated.
-This means that just because your retriever understands a command in one location, let’s say inside your home, that doesn’t mean he or she understands it outside.
-Another example would be, just because your retriever knows SIT when he is next to you, doesn’t mean he understands to SIT when he is 100 yards away from you.
-This is where training is vital to make sure you dog truly knows what you want her to do.
+This means that just because your retriever understands a command in one location, let’s say inside your home, that doesn’t mean he understands it outside.
+Another example would be, just because your retriever knows SIT when he is next to you, doesn’t mean he understands SIT when he is 20 yards away from you.
+This is where training is vital to make sure you dog truly knows what you want him to do.

 Retriever training tip #3: Keep commands simple and clear